pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 ## What is sync in TiDB Operator

 In TiDB Operator, the controller constantly compares the desired state recorded in the Custom Resource (CR) object with the actual state.
 The controller then creates, updates, or deletes Kubernetes resources to ensure the TiDB cluster matches the desired state.
 This ongoing adjustment process is referred to as **sync**.
-For more details, see [TiDB Operator Architecture](architecture.md).
+For more information, see [TiDB Operator Architecture](architecture.md).

 ## Usage scenarios